rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 })
 ```

-Each inference context creates a short-lived type arena to store the
-fresh types and things that it will create, as described in the
-[chapter on the `ty` module][ty-ch].
-This arena is created by the `enter`
-function and disposed of after it returns.

-[ty-ch]: ty.html

 Within the closure, `infcx` has the type `InferCtxt<'cx, 'tcx>` for some
 fresh `'cx`, while `'tcx` is the same as outside the inference context.
 (Again, see the [`ty` chapter][ty-ch] for more details on this setup.)